 Q: What factors are considered during the awarding of first-year merit scholarships?

 A: We consider SAT or ACT scores, cumulative grade-point average, final course grades and the strength of an applicant's academic program.
-Criteria is determined by the competitiveness of the applicant pool each year; so there is no set of credentials that guarantees any award.
+Specific award criteria depends on the competitiveness of the applicant pool each year; so there is no set of credentials that guarantees any award.

 All first-year admitted students who apply by December 1 are considered for merit awards and offered the highest monetary award for which they qualify.
 Except for the International Award, scholarships are offered only to US citizens and permanent residents.